JulianKnodt/TITLE_GOES_HERE/readme.md

 Worked a little bit on the tank scene and found a good reference image for the convenience store.
 Decided to use a picture of Lawson's from wikipedia.
 I'm not sure if I can properly capture the lighting but it's a moody picture.

+April 17, 2019(Midnight):
+Woops, stayed up late working on this.
+I drew the scene for the room.
+I'm not sure, but I might just animate the door sliding, and background to the window.
+I could just add him in walking afterwards, but I'm not sure if that would be sufficient.
+I also intended to draw a picture frame, but as of writing this I'm not sure if I'll finish.

 [Mood-Board](https://julianknodt.github.io/TITLE_GOES_HERE/)